4.1 HIPAA Overview & Covered Entities

 Quick Answer: The Health Insurance Portability and Accountability Act (HIPAA) of 1996 created national standards for protecting patient health information.
 Its Title II Administrative Simplification provisions produced the rules a biller works under every day: the Privacy Rule, the Security Rule, the Transactions and Code Sets standards, the Unique Identifier standards, and the Breach Notification Rule.

 Medical billers handle protected health information (PHI) on every claim.
 You see diagnoses, procedures, dates of service, insurance identifiers, and payment data.
-HIPAA defines who is allowed to touch that data and under what conditions.
-About 15% of the CPB exam covers compliance, and HIPAA is the largest part of that domain.
+HIPAA defines who may touch that data and under what conditions.
+Compliance, regulatory, and HIPAA content runs throughout the CPB exam's case scenarios, so you must be able to classify organizations on sight.
+The current AAPC Certified Professional Biller (CPB) exam is 135 questions over 4 hours, scored pass/fail at 70%, and many items are scenario-based — meaning HIPAA is tested as 'who can do what,' not as recall of statute text.

 The Three Covered Entity Types

 A Covered Entity (CE) is an organization HIPAA regulates directly.
-There are exactly three categories:
+There are exactly three categories, and the exam loves to ask you to identify which one applies:

 | Covered Entity | Definition | Billing-World Example |